 Here we have two groups.
-One has filter condition of having OP_TYPE having value as I where values are getting inserted while the other group is the one having filter condition as U where values will be updated.
+One has filter condition of having OP_TYPE having value as I where values are getting inserted while the other group has filter condition as U where values will be updated.

 Step 6: The filter condition can be done by clicking on the filter condition.
 By clicking on the highlighted arrow, you can open the expression window.

 This window will open the below editor and help you in specifying different conditions.
-The second group can have similar conditions specified in a similar manner.
+The second group can have similar conditions specified similarly.
 All remaining rows which do not satisfy any of the conditions will act as default output.
 These will be stored in the default group.

 Step 7: The ports which are to be routed can be connected to the next transformations or the target.

-Once this is done and all groups are created, you can route the output to the next transformations or to the target.
+Once this is done, and all groups are created, you can route the output to the next transformations or the target.

 Here the insert group is sent to a target as below:

-All remaining ports which do not fulfill the specified conditions are sent to the default group.
+All remaining ports which do not fulfil the specified conditions are sent to the default group.

 - Create workflow manually